Featured Post

 By 1962, when Renault produced the R8 with a 956cc inline four and radiator still at the rear, the lines had become more rectilinear to provide more interior and trunk space on the same wheelbase as the Dauphine, and its 4-wheel disc brakes were new to this class of sedan.
 By 1964, they'd released a Gordini version named after their engineer, ex-race car maker Amédée Gordini*, with engines ranging from 1.1 to 1.3 liters, and producing up to 95 hp, twice that of the original R8.
 Rally success gave the Gordini a certain cachet, and this California example survives in fine condition.

-Jean Rédelé's independent Alpine firm first produced his fiberglass-bodied A110 berlinette, based on the R8 chassis with a variety of engine sizes, starting in 1963.
+Jean Rédelé's independent Alpine firm first produced his fiberglass-bodied A110 berlinette, based on the R8 driverain in a variety of engine sizes, with steel backbone chassis like the previous A108, starting in 1963.
 The little 2-seater had a long and illustrious rally career, winning the World Rally Championship in 1973.
 The author captured the example below after the Tour de France Auto in 1974.
 The car was never imported into the US, however...

 The A110 became enough of a collector's trophy, though, that when Renault decided to produce a mid-engined GT car in 2016, then named it after the rear-engined A110 from the Sixties and Seventies.
 The new car is in the foreground below.